informatics-isi-edu/chaise/docs/user-docs/navbar-app.md

    - The navbar implementation has been changed, and we're no longer using `ul` or `li` for the menu options.
 Please refer to the previous section for more information.
    - The default color of links and buttons has been changed (Bootstrap 5 uses a less saturated blue color.
 Links also show the underline in the new version).
    - Bootstrap rules for `container` width and margin have changed.

+4. As mentioned in [here](#5-avoid-manually-including-bootstrap), you should not include bootstrap in your static site and rely on the one that navbar dependencies will include.
+So if you have `bootstrap.min.css` or `bootstrap.css` on your pages, you should remove them.
+Otherwise, the clashing rules might have some unwanted consequences.

 ## Notes